 You can use Miro as an all-in-one solution that provides necessary tools at every stage of the mapping or diagramming process.
 Start diagramming in Miro from scratch using intuitive tools and frameworks or choose a pre-made template from the extended Miro library.
 Share with your teammates and enjoy the ease of collaboration in Miro - discuss and refine right on the board.
 Once your diagram is ready, easily export and present your work.

 💡 Take the Miro Academy course on mapping and diagramming.

 To start mapping & diagramming with Miro, choose a tool that will best suit your needs and take advantage of smart diagramming capabilities.
 Discover your opportunities below.

-Some Miro users already have access to the extended shape library.
-To open it, choose the shape tool on the toolbar and click All shapes.
+To open the shape library, choose the shape tool on the toolbar and click All shapes.
 The Diagramming panel will open for you on the left-hand side.

 Diagramming shapes on the left-side panel